Francis Scott Key Bridge replacement: Initial planning considerations

 In an address later on the day of the bridge's collapse, President Joe Biden said that he would ask Congress to fund a replacement bridge.
 Two days later, on March 28, 2024, the federal government released an initial $60 million in emergency aid under the Emergency Relief (ER) Program of the Federal Highway Administration (FHWA) that is subsidized by the Highway Trust Fund.
 Transportation Secretary Pete Buttigieg also urged Congress to provide funding for a replacement bridge.
 Senate Minority Leader Mitch McConnell said that it was the federal government's responsibility to absorb the costs.

 On April 5, 2024, the House Freedom Caucus issued a statement listing conditions for their support of funding for a replacement bridge, including that the federal government seek maximum liability from the shipping companies upfront, that funding only draw upon available federal funds and be offset with budget cuts, that various federal regulations be waived, and that the Biden administration lift its pause on liquefied natural gas exports.
 Ben Cardin, U.S. senator from Maryland, vowed to hold those responsible for the bridge collapse accountable, but argued against waiting for related litigation to be resolved and insurance claims to be approved, saying, "We're not going to delay opening our channel or rebuilding our bridge with the lengthy process that may take", with which Buttigieg agreed.
-On April 8, 2024, Moore said he would talk with members of Congress the following week about funding a replacement bridge.
+On April 8, 2024, Maryland governor Wes Moore said he would talk with members of Congress the following week about funding a replacement bridge.
 At an April 10, 2024, hearing of the Senate Commerce Committee, ranking member Ted Cruz of Texas said the federal government "needs to help rebuild the bridge", but also argued that legal protections to protect taxpayers from the costs of litigation should be implemented and expressed concern about potential bureaucratic delays.

 While some engineering professors suggested that replacing the bridge could take as long as 10 years and cost at least $350 million, a report issued by the Congressional Research Service (CRS) noted that replacement bridges can qualify for a Categorical Exclusion (CE) under the National Environmental Policy Act to accelerate regulatory review and project delivery.
 The report also noted that the I-35W Saint Anthony Falls Bridge that replaced the I-35W Mississippi River bridge was completed in 11 months with the help of a CE, while repairs to the Sunshine Skyway Bridge took five years to complete.